What Is The Statute of Limitations in Personal Injury Cases

 At Michael P. Fleming & Associates, P.C., we regularly get calls from victims who wait until the last minute to try and involve an attorney or bring a lawsuit.
 Unfortunately, some victims wait too long and end up forfeiting their legal remedies.
 Sometimes, the victim has simply lost track of time.
 But often, the victim has hoped that things would resolve themselves over time, only to be disappointed by the outcome.

 It is crucial that you take legal action at the earliest opportunity.
 Don’t risk waiving your legal rights.
 Contact Michael P. Fleming & Associates, P.C. today to discuss your claim.
-Michael P. Fleming is a board-certified personal injury trial lawyer who knows what it takes to prosecute these cases and get you the compensation you deserve.
+Michael P. Fleming is a lawyer who knows what it takes to prosecute these cases and get you the compensation you deserve.
 The clock is ticking.
 Don’t let time run out on you, call the lawyers at Michael P. Fleming & Associates, P.C. today.